exyi/coberec/docs/thesis/approaches.md

 We do not have to emit IL instructions manually, which would be quite cumbersome.
 .NET provides an excellent abstraction called Linq Expressions.
 It is an abstract tree semantically similar to C#, so the API is very accessible to C# developers.

-See the documentation of the [`System.Linq.Expressions.Expression` class](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?view=netframework-4.7.2) for more details on the API.
+> See the [`System.Linq.Expressions.Expression` documentation](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?view=netframework-4.7.2) for more details on the Expression API.

-When combined with System.Reflection.Emit, we can even define new types, implement interfaces and override virtual methods.
+When combined with Reflection Emit, we can even define new types, implement interfaces and override virtual methods.
 This is sometimes used to automatically declare service decorators for tracing, logging and similar tasks.

 Refit, a library that makes writing API clients easier, uses Reflection Emit in a bit unusual way.